iainctduncan/papers/source/features_usage.rst

-We also know that if the consumer should get partially updated data (perhaps its thread runs part way through an update from the producer), this is not a serious problem - some ripple in the display as data refreshes is acceptable to the user in the name of realtime performance.
+We also know that if the consumer should get partially updated data (perhaps its thread runs part way through an update from the producer), this is not a serious problem - some ripple in the display as data refreshes is acceptable to the user as a cost for realtime performance.
 Given our strict producer and consumer scheme, and our acceptance of ripple, the s4m-array is preferable to using data structures such as buffer or table, which will run more slowly on account of the thread-synchronization code